-All Ohio counties are eligible and encouraged to apply.
+All Ohio counties who are not already participating in the T-CAP grant are eligible and encouraged to apply.
 Newly created ORC §5149.38 requires the submission of a Memorandum of Understanding (MOU) signed by a county commissioner representing the board of county commissioners of the county, the administrative judge of the general division of the court of common pleas of the county, the sheriff of the county, and an official from any municipality operating a local correctional facility which courts of the counties sentence offenders and which must include: (1) plans by which the county will use grant money provided to the county in state fiscal year 2018 and succeeding state fiscal years and (2) specifies the manner in which the county will address a per diem reimbursement of local correctional facilities.

 Per ORC §5149.38 (B) Two or more target counties or voluntary counties may join together to jointly establish a MOU provided that the MOU is signed by each of the affiliating counties’ board of commissioners, administrative judge, sheriff, and official from any municipality operating a local correctional facility which courts of the counties sentence offenders.

 This is the last opportunity to participate in the T-CAP grant for FY2018-2019.
 All “Target Counties” and “Voluntary Counties” must submit an MOU prior to Application/MOU close date in order to receive grant funding.